Social Media Explodes Across Latin America

 Remember the social media explosion of Facebook and Twitter here in the United States back in early 2009?
 When Facebook was growing at a rate of 600,000 users per day1 and Tweets were being tweeted at a rate of 100 million per quarter?2 It is happening again, but this time in Latin America (LatAm).
 Just last year alone the growth of social media usage in LatAm was staggering.

-In comScore, Inc.’s, an Internet marketing research company, October 2011 study of social media activity around the world, the results found that Latin American countries surpassed the top 10 global markets when ranked by average social networking hours per visitor.
+ComScore, Inc., an Internet marketing research company, conducted a study in October 2011 study of social media activity around the world.
+The results found that Latin American countries surpassed the top 10 global markets when ranked by average social networking hours per visitor.
 Out of the 10 countries on the list, half of them were countries from LatAm3 making Facebook the top social media platform.
 A major contributing factor is in 2011, Latin America’s online population grew faster than any other global region.
 A 16% increase that totaled 129.3 million visitors.
 Eight out of 10 Latin Americans that access the Internet in LatAm use social media.
 The only region in the world that currently surpasses those numbers is the United States.

 In 2011, the Latin American countries that were most engaged with social media were Argentina, which averaged 10.7 hours per visitor in December 2011, followed by Chile with 9.5 hours, Peru with 8.7 hours, Colombia with 7.6 hours and Mexico with 7.1 hours.3